nikkifeso/Hectaquiz/README.md

 # Hectaquiz
-A quiz application built using Django REST Framework and React.js
+APIs for a quiz application built using Django REST Framework